tumbler31/cmake_test/readme.md

 To configure the project and install dependencies:

 1. Open **PowerShell**
-2. Navigate to the root of the project
+2. Navigate to the scripts/
 3. Run:

    ```powershell